-Although the features discussed above drawn from the user feedback where all implemented, there were some suggestions that simply could not fit into the timescale and scope of the project.
+Although the most features discussed above drawn from the user feedback were implemented, there were some suggestions that simply could not fit into the timescale and scope of the project.
 As mentioned above, the possibility of controlling separate environments was not an easy addition to make, as the Raspberry Pi was almost at its full capacity of GPIO pins, and the researcher would not have time to purchase and set up a whole new greenhouse to test this functionality on.
-This suggestion was best left as a possible feature for future iterations of the prototype as there were other aspects of the product that still required attention and it was not reasonable to begin the implementation of such a large feature with only over a week left till the submission deadline.
+This suggestion was best left as a possible feature for future iterations of the prototype as there were other aspects of the product that still required attention and it was not reasonable to begin the implementation of such a large feature with only over two weeks left till the submission deadline.
 Additionally, the possibility of detecting ripened crops and pests was also entertained by the researcher.
 However, the prototype’s ability to detect weeds already worked as a proof of concept, so this added functionality wouldn’t be so much of a breakthrough feature as it be merely an add-on to the pre-existing one.
 Also, this suggestion would not make or break the prototype, as it already performed sufficiently well without it, so the researcher decided to prioritize the feedback which directly referred to malfunctioning or incomplete features as opposed to that which was simply an interesting addition.